 Just like us, guinea pigs age differently and at different rates.
-Signs of aging appear earlier in some guinea pigs, and later in others.
-A senior guinea pig may lose muscle tone and weight.
+Signs of aging appear earlier in some guinea pigs and later in others.
+For example, a senior guinea pig may lose muscle tone and weight.
 She may become less active (fewer popcorns and more naps) and stop using ramps.
-An X-ray can confirm arthritis, often obvious in the knees, and other medical concerns may start to pop up, like dental problems.
+An X-ray can confirm arthritis, often apparent in the knees.
+Other medical concerns may start to pop up, like dental problems.

 Keeping Your Senior Comfortable

-Senior guinea pigs spend more time sleeping and less time exploring, so it's important to make their environment a cozy one.
+Senior guinea pigs spend more time sleeping and less time exploring, so making their environment a cozy one is essential.
 Soft bedding and plush beds will be appreciated.
 Ramps may pose a new challenge.
 Consider converting a two-story cage to create more first-floor space.
 Hold off on frequent redecorating, though.
-Seniors may suffer from vision loss and will feel more secure knowing where to expect their furniture and accessories.
+Seniors may suffer from vision loss and feel more secure knowing where to expect their furniture and accessories.

-Senior guinea pigs tend to stay in one spot longer, so be sure to spot clean daily and change the bedding more frequently, if needed.
-Long haired pigs may benefit from a trim, especially around the back end.
+You’ll find your senior guinea pig tends to stay in one spot for extended periods, so be sure to spot clean daily and change the bedding more often, if needed.
+Long-haired pigs may benefit from a trim, especially around the back end.
 Seniors seem to become less concerned with their self-cleaning beauty routine as time goes on.

 Watching for Health Issues

 Guinea pigs, as prey animals, hide illness like it's their job.
 Instinctively, it IS their job in the wild.
-With seniors, it becomes extra important to catch health problems early on.
-One of the easiest ways to pick up on a health issue early is to weigh weekly, and more frequently in aging or ill guinea pigs.
+However, with seniors, it becomes extra critical to notice health problems early.
+One of the easiest ways to pick up on a health issue early is to weigh weekly and more frequently in aging or ill guinea pigs.

-Weight loss is commonly the first sign that something is awry and that we need to start thinking about senior guinea pig care.
+Weight loss is commonly the first sign that something is awry and that we need to start thinking about senior guinea pigcare.
 This could be simple, such as pain from arthritis that's easily managed with medication from your vet.
 Or, it could be a sign there is something more going on.
-Older guinea pigs can suffer from heart failure, kidney trouble, and overgrown molars, among other ailments - all that begin with vague symptoms.
+For example, older guinea pigs can suffer from heart failure, kidney trouble, and overgrown molars, among other ailments - all that begin with vague symptoms.

 Ladies and Gentlepigs

 Female guinea pigs are prone to ovarian cysts as they age.
-She may seem extra moody, mount her cagemates, lose hair on either side of the belly, and develop crusty nipples.
-Normally, spaying a guinea pig is the recommended course of action.
+As a result, she may seem extra moody, mount her cagemates, lose hair on either side of the belly, and develop crusty nipples.
+Typically, spaying a guinea pig is the recommended course of action.
 However, not all seniors are ideal surgical patients.
 Talk to your vet about alternative treatments and how to monitor your ladypig if surgery isn't a good option for her.

 Male guinea pigs come with their own problems later in life.
 Loss of muscle tone is a normal part of aging.
 In boy pigs, this can lead to impaction.
 He may not be able to expel the soft caecal pellets that accumulate in the perineal sack.
-Your guinea pig may need help for the rest of his life cleaning this area out so poop doesn't get backed up.
-Offering the removed material can provide important nutrients.
+Your guinea pig may need help cleaning this area out for the rest of his life so poop doesn't get backed up.
+Offering the removed material can provide vital nutrients.
 If they don't eat it, a vitamin B supplement may be necessary.
 Providing a high-fiber diet (unlimited grass hay) can help prevent the condition in all guinea pigs.